DEPARTMENT: Visual and Communication Arts

 PHONE: (540) 432-4364

-Steve is vice-president of the Virginia Wilderness Committee and an Affiliate of the International League of Conservation Photographers.
-When not in the office, you’ll probably find him crouched next to a vernal pool photographing Appalachian salamanders.
+Steve is vice-president of the Virginia Wilderness Committee.
+When he's not in the office, you’ll probably find him crouched next to a vernal pool photographing Appalachian salamanders.

 You can view more of his photography at: